Korey Lee Preview, Player Props: White Sox vs. Tigers

-After going 0-for-1 in his last game, Korey Lee and the Chicago White Sox take on the Detroit Tigers (who will start Tarik Skubal) at 2:10 PM ET on Sunday.
+After going 1-for-3 in his last game, Korey Lee and the Chicago White Sox take on the Detroit Tigers (who will hand the ball to Reese Olson) at 6:40 PM ET on Friday.

-He had a hitless showing in his previous game (0-for-1) against the Tigers.
+In his last game he had a one-hit showing (1-for-3) against the Royals.

 Korey Lee Game Info & Props vs. the Tigers